+The population of Marietta is approximately 60,000 people.
+These residents have a variety of real estate options to choose from.
 Most residents are college educated, and about 40 percent have children.
 As part of the second largest school system in the state, these children attend many sought after schools.
 These include Bells Ferry Elementary, Blackwell Elementary, East Cobb Middle, Mabry Middle, Kell High, Lassiter High, Pope High, Sprayberry High and Wheeler High.
-Additionally, the city has its own charter school system; Marietta City Schools serve 8,000 students at eight elementary choice schools, one of which is a Science, Technology, Engineering and Math (STEM) Magnet, one middle school, one sixth-grade school and one high school.
+Additionally, the city has its own charter school system.
+Marietta City Schools serve 8,000 students at eight elementary choice schools, including a Science, Technology, Engineering and Math (STEM) Magnet, one middle school, one sixth-grade school and one high school.

 Shopping and Dining

 - Mac’s Chophouse: A new but already cherished addition to the square is Mac’s Chophouse.
 Mac’s is a modern-vintage revival of the classic American steakhouse.
 Guests compliment the restaurant’s atmosphere, reminiscent of a prohibition era speak easy.
 They offer a variety of food including streaks and seafood as well as a handcrafted cocktail menu and extensive selection of bourbon.
 They offer outdoor seating so guests can enjoy the view of the square.